jairao9817/crm-with-ai/README.md

 - Available for closed deals (won or lost)
 - Click **"Why Did We Win/Lose?"** button
 - Get detailed analysis with key factors and recommendations

+#### AI Assistant with Knowledge Base

+The AI Assistant provides intelligent support powered by your company's knowledge base:

+**Setting Up Knowledge Base:**

+1. Navigate to the **AI Assistant** page
+2. Click the **"Knowledge"** button in the header
+3. Add your company documents using the **"Add Document"** button or load sample data
+4. Documents are automatically converted to embeddings and stored in Pinecone

+**Adding Knowledge:**

+- Click **"Add Document"** to manually add company policies, procedures, FAQs, etc.
+- Use **"Load Sample Data"** to get started with example business documents
+- Documents support different types: Knowledge, FAQ, Policy, Procedure, Other
+- All content is automatically processed with LangChain and OpenAI embeddings

+**Using the AI Assistant:**

+- Type questions in natural language about your business, CRM, or company policies
+- The AI searches your knowledge base for relevant information
+- Responses are contextually aware and based on your uploaded documents
+- Use quick action buttons for common queries about CRM best practices, objection handling, etc.

+**Features:**

+- **Semantic Search**: Find relevant information even with different wording
+- **Context-Aware Responses**: AI provides answers based on your specific knowledge base
+- **Document Management**: View, organize, and delete knowledge base documents
+- **Chat History**: Access previous conversations and insights
+- **Smart Suggestions**: Quick action buttons for common business questions

+**Best Practices:**

+- Add comprehensive company documentation for better AI responses
+- Include customer service scripts, product information, and business processes
+- Regularly update documents to keep the knowledge base current
+- Use descriptive titles and organize content by type for easy management

 ## 📊 Dashboard Analytics